devldevelopment/dockingbox/README.md

 ```
 PDBReader reader = new PDBReader();
-double[] box = PDBStructureUtils.getBoundingBox(reader.readPDB("2RLJ"), "A", new int[]{8, 12});
+double[] box = PDBStructureUtils.getBoundingBox(reader.readPDB("2GF0"), "A", new int[]{4, 5, 6, 7, 8});
 ```
-In the example above we are asking for a bounding box for protein 2RLJ with chain A and residues 8 and 12.
+In the example above we are asking for a bounding box for protein 2GF0 with chain A and residues 4 through to 8.

 The resulting box double array contains: